winneon/watch-with-mpv/README.md

 #### Other Linux

-Run the following commands in the terminal of your choice. **Requires Google Chrome, curl, unzip, and make to be installed.**
+Run the following commands in the terminal of your choice. **Requires curl, unzip, and make to be installed.**

 ```
 $ curl -L -O https://github.com/winneon/watch-with-mpv/releases/download/1.2.8/native-linux.zip